Ministry of Technology (Sri Lanka)

-The Ministry of Technology (තාක්ෂණ අමාත්යාංශය; தொழில்நுட்ப அமைச்சு) is the cabinet ministry of the Government of Sri Lanka that directs the formulation and implementation of policies related to implementation, regulation and growth of technology and scientific research in the country.
-In the 2025 budget, the Sri Lankan government has made a significant push towards a digital economy.
+The Ministry of Technology, currently known as the Ministry of Digital Economy, is a cabinet ministry of the Government of Sri Lanka responsible for formulating and implementing policies on the development, regulation, and advancement of technology and scientific research in the country.

+In the 2025 budget, the Sri Lankan government made a significant push towards a digital economy.
 President Anura Kumara Dissanayake announced the establishment of a Digital Economic Authority and a Sri Lanka Unique Identity Project (Digital ID) as key components of this initiative.
-The government has allocated LKR 3 billion towards digital investments.
+The government allocated LKR 3 billion towards digital investments.